Black Gospel music: Background: 18th century–late 19th century

-Early era (1867-1874)
+Useful in the fields and in the church house, Negro spirituals (and the traditions associated with them) were the earliest form of Black gospel.
 In 1867, a compendium of slave songs titled Slaves Songs of the United States was issued by a group of Northern abolitionists.
 It is also the first such collection of African-American music of any kind, and included a number of early Black gospel songs, including "Down in the River to Pray" (then titled "The Good Old Way").

-In 1871, the Fisk Jubilee Singers were formed, an a cappella Black gospel ensemble formed to fundraise for Fisk University, an HBCU in Nashville.
+In 1871, the Fisk Jubilee Singers were formed, an a-cappella Black gospel ensemble formed to fundraise for Fisk University, an HBCU in Nashville.

-Initial "gospel" music era (1874-1920s)
+Initial "gospel" music era: late 19th century–1910s

 An early reference to the term "gospel song" appeared in Philip Bliss' 1874 songbook, Gospel Songs.
 A Choice Collection of Hymns and Tunes, describing songs that were easy to grasp and more easily singable than the traditional church hymns, not unlike Watts' works from a century prior.
 This latter tradition was used in the context of the growing revival/camp meeting tradition, a form of worship familiar to Black Christians, who had often been forced to meet in large outdoor spaces due to racism and other concerns.

 This increasingly interracial tradition would eventually morph into the larger Pentecostal movement, which began in a markedly interracial fashion in Los Angeles and helped Black gospel expand nationwide across racial boundaries.
 Sister Rosetta Tharpe would emerge from the Black Pentecostal tradition as the first notable gospel recording artist.
 Arizona Dranes, the first-recorded gospel pianist, came from similar roots during this period and helped introduce ragtime stylings to the genre.

-While Pentecostalism grew on the West Coast and elsewhere, Black Christians in the South began to develop a quartet (and quartet-ish) style of a cappella gospel music, occasioning the rise of groups such as the Fairfield Four, the Dixie Hummingbirds, the Five Blind Boys of Mississippi, the Five Blind Boys of Alabama, The Soul Stirrers, the Swan Silvertones, the Charioteers, and the Golden Gate Quartet.
-Many other gospel musicians began to gain fame in this era as well, such as Blind Willie Johnson and Blind Joe Taggart.
-Such groups and artists, while popular in the Black community, largely escaped the notice of White America.

 On the other hand, many Black Christians during this time (especially those in the North) had adopted a much milder form of Christian worship than their enslaved predecessors, reflecting more influence from Europe than from Africa.